Electrotherapy: Medical uses

 There is limited evidence supporting electrotherapy, specifically in treating musculoskeletal, osteoarthritis, fibromyalgia, neck pain, lumbopelvic pain, and ulcer conditions.
 Some of the treatment effectiveness mechanisms are little understood.
 The natural neurostimulation hypothesis explains the therapeutic effect by the fact that energy stimuli induce mitochondrial stress and microvascular vasodilation.
-Since healthy neurostimulation should emulate the physical characteristics of a mother's care for her fetus during pregnancy scaled to the treatment parameters of the specific patient, but many techniques of electrotherapy do not consider this, the hypothesis claims that their effectiveness and some practices for their use still anecdotal.
+Since healthy neurostimulation should emulate the physical characteristics of a mother's care for her fetus during pregnancy scaled to the treatment parameters of the specific patient, but many techniques of electrotherapy do not consider this, the hypothesis claims that their effectiveness and some practices associated with their use are still anecdotal.